lowlighter/metrics/README.md

 #### 🌐 Set timezone

-By default, dates are based on the Greenwich meridian (England time).
+By default, dates are based on the Greenwich meridian (GMT/UTC).

 It is possible to set set your timezone (see [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for a list of supported timezones) by adding the following to your workflow: